9 Early Symptoms of Alzheimer’s Disease You Should Know

 Memory loss that disrupts daily life

-One of the most common signs of Alzheimer’s disease and other dementia is memory loss, especially in the early stage.
+One of the most common early symptoms of Alzheimer’s disease and other dementia is memory loss, especially in the early stage.
 Memory loss can affect daily life in many ways, such as:

-- Forgetting important dates or events, such as birthdays, anniversaries, or appointments.
+- You forget important dates or events, such as birthdays, anniversaries, or appointments.

 - Asking the same questions repeatedly, such as what day, time, or what you just said.